ZobiaShakil/DeepLearning-MIT/lab1/part2/readme.md

 This project is an implementation of a Recurrent Neural Network (RNN) trained to generate classical piano music in the style of Bach chorales.
 It was built as part of the MIT Introduction to Deep Learning (6.S191) course.

 ##  Listen to the AI's Music
 The model has successfully generated original musical compositions.
-Check out the `output folder` files in this directory to hear the results!
+Check out the `music(0,1,2)` files in this directory to hear the results!

 ## Project Overview